Supporting the clergy of the diocese and promoting vocations

 Through our baptism we all have a vocation to be missionary disciples.
 Within that vocation, each of us has a specific and unique vocation.
 For some this will be Priesthood.
 This is a vital call in our Church because a priest is ordained to be a sign and instrument of Jesus, the Good Shepherd, for his people and to feed them most especially with the Bread of Life in the Mass.
 For others, the call may be to marriage, the consecrated single life, to a life in community or the permanent diaconate.

-In our Diocese we have three men in formation for priesthood.
-Two men are now over halfway through their formation at the Venerable English College in Rome.
-One man has recently begun formation at Allen Hall in London.
+In our Diocese we have four men in formation for priesthood.
+Two men are now over halfway through their formation at Allen Hall in London, including one on a placement in Jerusalem.
+Two men have recently begun propaedeutic studies at Valladolid.
 Of course, we need more, many more!

 If YOU think the Lord may be stirring something in your heart, however vague that may be, the best place to start is probably having a chat with a local priest or contact the Vocations Director.